GingerGraham/pine-ridge-bootstrap/pine-ridge-waf/pine-ridge-waf-bootstrap.md

 **Interactive Mode (Console, SSH with --interactive flag):**
 - Prompts you to enter the Ansible vault password interactively
 - Confirms the password to prevent typos
-- Stores it securely in `/etc/pine-ridge-waf-vault-pass` with root-only access
+- Stores it securely in `/etc/pine-ridge-waf-vault-pass` with group-based access
+- Creates a `waf-vault` group and adds the current user to it
+- Automatically tests if group membership is immediately active
+- **Note**: If group access isn't immediately active, you can run `newgrp waf-vault` or log out/in

 **Non-Interactive Mode (curl | bash without --interactive):**
 - Skips interactive password prompts to avoid hanging